- Hindsight (AMB)

 | Letta / MemGPT Letta has an open request for LOCOMO / MemBench / LongMemEval benchmark coverage; no official standardized score was found. | not published | not published | benchmark issue open | no official standardized score found | Letta benchmark issue |

-| MemMachine A 2026 arXiv preprint reports LoCoMo and LongMemEvalS accuracy-efficiency results under its own optimized setup. | 91.69% | 93.0% | gpt4.1-mini / LongMemEvalS | research preprint | MemMachine arXiv |
+| MemMachine MemMachine reports LoCoMo accuracy-efficiency results under its own optimized setup.
+LongMemEvalS is omitted until a non-removed public source supports the value. | 91.69% | not sourced here | LoCoMo benchmark | external reported | MemMachine LoCoMo |

 | HydraDB HydraDB reports LongMemEval-S category results against Supermemory, Zep, full-context, and memory-layer baselines. | not reported | 90.23% | LongMemEval-S / Gemini 3 Pro | external reported | HydraDB benchmark |